m4sterbunny/rtd-gcp-cloud/source/pages/cloud-shell.rst

 	gcloud projects list

-A really useful tool is saving environment variables on that VM machine to allow your commands to be written in a kinda DRY_ manner.
+A really useful tool is saving environment variables on that VM machine using bash to allow your commands to be written in a kinda DRY_ manner.

 - set an environment variable; Hipster Shop version: